Genesis1231/eva/README.md

 ## 📊 Credits & Acknowledgments

-This project wouldn't be possible without these amazing open-source projects:
+This project would not be possible without these amazing open-source projects:

 ### Core & Language Models
 - [LangChain](https://github.com/langchain-ai/) - Amazing AI Dev Framework